nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The priority parameter accepts partial words and is case-insensitive.
 * A combination of different priority levels are not accepted.
 * Tasks that are not specified a priority level will be by default Low Priority.
-* `DESCRIPTION` should only contain alphanumerical characters.
+* `DESCRIPTION` should only contain ASCII characters.

 Examples:
 * `todo n/play` creates the todo task "play" with the default LOW Priority.